 The library and the study room are located on the first floor.
 Unfortunately, there is no access for disabled persons

 Publications on Commons

-For fold #02, our ambassador, the artistic initiative Futurefarmers, has selected nine publications that are connected either to their artistic practice or to the fold’s theme: Commons.
+For fold #02, our ambassador, the artistic initiative Futurefarmers, has selected seven publications that are connected either to their artistic practice or to the fold’s theme: Commons.
 Introduction text fold #02 on Commons.

 Futurefarmers recommended reading

 Purves, Ted, and Shane Aslan Selzer.
 What we want is free: Critical Exchanges in Recent Art.
 Second Edition.
 Albany, N.Y.: State University of New York Press, 2014.